-- Cognitive linguistics was defined as "a science that is resulted from the amalgamation of different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived" (Al-Bahrani, 2000, p.
-22). - Cognitive linguistics was defined as:-
+© Cognitive linguistics was defined as "a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived" (Al-Bahrani, 2000, p.
+22).

+Cognitive linguistics was defined as:-

-A science that is resulted from the amalgamation of different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived.
+A science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived.
 This science takes into account the individual difference when deciphering vocal and non-vocal signs.
 (Al-Bahrani, 2000, p.
 22)